 Situated in beautiful Palo Alto, California, and within minutes of the innovation hub in Silicon Valley and the cultural epicenter of San Francisco, Stanford has become one of the most highly regarded universities in the world.
-Today, thousands of eager high school students apply, seeking the profound social and academic enrichment of its extensive resources, close connections to the nearby tech world, and the engaged, ambitious student body.
+Stanford attracts applicants from around the globe, seeking the acclaimed social and academic enrichment of its extensive resources, its leading research reputation, and intellectual student body.

 Is your SAT or ACT score high enough to get into Stanford?
 What about your high school GPA?
-The admissions process at Ivy League schools seems hard to understand.
-How do schools like Stanford choose who to accept?
+The college admissions process at highly-selective schools and top-ranked colleges and universities seems hard to understand.
+How does Stanford choose who to accept?
 What can you do to improve your chances?
 Raise your test scores?
 Do more extracurriculars?
-Apply early action?
+Apply restrictive early action?

-Below, we’ve condensed everything we know about the Stanford University admissions process.
-Read on to find out if you’re a competitive applicant and tips to lift your chances of going from applicant to admitted student.
+Below, we’ve begun to dissect everything we know about the Stanford University admissions process.
+Read on to find out if you’re a competitive Stanford applicant and tips to help improve your chances of admission.

-You’re right about one thing: Stanford is a highly selective school.
-In 2018, the overall admissions rate at Stanford was only 4.3%, meaning admissions officers rejected nearly 96 out of every 100 students who applied.
-Moreover, as we’ve written elsewhere, that overall rate includes Stanford’s early action acceptance rate, which is higher than the Stanford’s regular decision rate.
-That means that in reality, the regular admission rate at Stanford closer to 3%!
+There’s no question: Stanford University is a highly selective school.
+In 2023, the overall admissions rate at Stanford was only 4%, meaning admissions officers rejected more than 96 out of every 100 students who applied.
+Moreover, that overall rate includes Stanford’s restrictive early action acceptance rate, which is higher than Stanford’s regular decision rate.
+That means that in reality, the regular admission rate at Stanford was closer to 3%!

-In addition, the college admissions process gets more competitive every year, as more domestic and international students alike apply.
+In addition, the college admissions process gets more competitive every year, as the sheer amount of applications continues to rise.
 That means you need to really stand out.
-These admissions statistics are a little scary, but don’t fear.
-Once you know what Stanford is looking for, you can better tailor your college application to meet their expectations.
+Don’t get intimidated by these admissions statistics.
+Once you know what Stanford is looking for, you can better tailor your college preparation and college application to meet their expectations.

-Stanford, like its Ivy League brethren and most other colleges, requires either the SAT or ACT for admission.
-They have no preference between them, so choose the test that’s a better fit for you, thoroughly prepare for it, and plan to take it multiple times.
+Stanford, like the rest of the Ivy League and most other colleges, prefers that you have either an SAT score or ACT score for admission.
+In the past few years, Stanford has been test-optional, but Stanford assuredly prefers applicants that have test scores.
+Stanford has no preference between the SAT and ACT, so choose the test that’s a better fit for you, thoroughly prepare for it, and plan to take it multiple times.

 Those are the overall academic requirements for Stanford.
 But what about everything else?
-In addition to evaluating your academics, the admissions officers at Stanford want to hear about all the other parts of your life.
-In addition to reporting your grades and SAT scores, there are a few more key aspects of the Stanford admissions process:
+Students who get admitted to Stanford have a lot more than just an impressive academic resume.
+In addition to evaluating your academics, the college admissions officers at Stanford want to hear about who you are as a person and what makes you, you.
+In addition to reporting your grades and test scores, there are a few more critical components of the Stanford admissions process:

 • Two teacher recommendations and one counselor letter